top-banner-flour.jpg

 Should we reduce the intake of bread and pasta as we get older?

-If you follow a balanced diet, for example the Mediterranean diet, you don’t actually need to retouch it as you get older.
+If you follow a balanced diet, for example, the Mediterranean diet, you don’t actually need to retouch it as you get older.
 But not everyone consistently follows these balanced diets in a very orthodox way.
-The reason people gain weight as they age is due to several reasons.
+There are several reasons why people gain weight as they age.
 When we get older, many people tend to become more sedentary.
-And the metabolism, after the age of 30, can slow down a little bit.
-So it would be a mistake to attribute weight gain to flour-based products only.
+And metabolism, after 30, can slow down a little bit.
+So, it would be a mistake to attribute weight gain to flour-based products only.
 It’s more about our whole lifestyle.

 What do you personally eat?
-And what you prefer between whole and refined flours?
+And what do you prefer between whole and refined flours?

 I eat grain-based foods regularly.
 I don’t like brown rice, so I only buy white rice.
 But I really like wholemeal bread.
 I choose the products I like the most and create variety and balance in my pantry.
-I have found foods that I enjoy, some made with white refined flour, while others made of whole-grains, and I alternate between them.
+I have found foods I enjoy, some made with white refined flour, while others made of whole grains, and I alternate between them.
 I know I have a balanced diet, so I don’t obsess.
 Being a dietitian, I could make some quick calculations, but I never do.
-I never count, and I think that’s the healthiest thing to do.
+I never count calories, and I think that’s the healthiest thing to do.

 Most viewed